How to grow your small business using video marketing

 Check out this example from Power Animate to see how this looks like in action:

 Pro Tip: Interested in more software and tools to save you time and money?
-Here are the best 25 small business software in 2019.
+Here are the best 26 small business software for small businesses.

 5 effective video formats to build your audience

 Now you know a few ways video can be used in your marketing, it’s time to figure out which is best for your audience and business goals.

 Let’s look at five of the most common video marketing formats to get you started: